 Casual interactions are a natural way for humans to connect, especially in an office environment.
 Whether it’s grabbing a coffee in the kitchen first thing, or throwing around concepts over the office water cooler, some of the most creative, profitable business ideas have come from these interactions.

-As the pandemic started just over two years ago, ClearPeople took the decision to allow our team to work from home five days a week, forever.
-Thankfully, it was not a challenge for us to expand to full-time remote working as we had been doing so for a number of years already.
+When the pandemic began, ClearPeople decided to allow our team to work from home five days a week, forever.
+Fortunately, it wasn't a challenge for us to expand to full-time remote working as we'd been doing part-time remote work or hybrid working for a number of years already.

-With hybrid working having changed the way our colleagues interact, it’s was the ‘water cooler moments’ that were the most difficult to recreate and replicate.
-However, we successfully managed to overcome this with a combination of using the best of Microsoft technology, including Atlas, our digital workplace and intranet platform, as well as implementing new rhythms and processes.
+While hybrid working changed the way we interact as colleagues, it was the ‘water cooler moments’ that were the most difficult to recreate.
+However, we've successfully managed to overcome this with a combination of the best of Microsoft technology, Atlas, our digital workplace and intranet platform, and by implementing new rhythms and processes.

 It’s important for teams to think about which ‘water cooler’ moments have helped them the most; whether that’s getting a job done, or career progression.